grapp-dev/stacks/docs/docs/tiles.md

 title: Tiles
 ---

-- use `Tiles` to render a grid of components with equal spacing between them
+`Tiles` renders a grid of components with equal spacing between them.
-- other `Stacks` components can be nested to create more complex white space rules

 ### `columns`